Last updated 14 September 2020

 The grounds of the objection may simply repeat the grounds stated in the earlier submission or they may include other grounds.

 The grounds of a submission or an objection to an application for an environmental authority should be framed around the considerations specified in the Environmental Protection Act and its objects.
-For applications made after 30 March 2013, the considerations are contained in ss 175, 176 and 191 of the Environmental Protection Act.
+The considerations are contained in ss 175, 176 and 191 of the Environmental Protection Act.
 The considerations for the grant of an environmental authority include the ‘standard criteria’ listed in the dictionary under environmental protection such as the character, resilience and values of the receiving environment, and the public interest.
 While the environmental harm that the mine will cause is not listed in the criteria, this matter is inherent in the scheme of the Act and should be addressed in any submission.

 Great care should be taken when writing the grounds of the objection, and the facts and circumstances relied upon.
 Once the objection period ends, no changes to the grounds of the objection are allowed, and if the objection proceeds to a hearing in the Land Court, a strict approach is taken to this so that changes cannot be made to an objection even if further information comes to light.